awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 # Publishing flow logs to Amazon S3<a name="flow-logs-s3"></a>

 Flow logs can publish flow log data to Amazon S3\.
+Data ingestion and archival charges for vended logs apply when you publish flow logs to Amazon S3\.
+For more information, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing)\.

+To create an Amazon S3 bucket for use with flow logs, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.

 When publishing to Amazon S3, flow log data is published to an existing Amazon S3 bucket that you specify\.
 Flow log records for all of the monitored network interfaces are published to a series of log file objects that are stored in the bucket\.
 If the flow log captures data for a VPC, the flow log publishes flow log records for all of the network interfaces in the selected VPC\.
-For more information, see [Flow log records](flow-logs.md#flow-log-records)\.

-To create an Amazon S3 bucket for use with flow logs, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
+For more information about multiple account logging, see [Central Logging](http://aws.amazon.com/solutions/implementations/centralized-logging/) in the AWS Solutions Library\.

 **Topics**
 + [Flow log files](#flow-logs-s3-path)